Vietnam.vn - Nền tảng quảng bá Việt Nam

 Today's coffee price in Kon Tum province is purchased at 106,400 VND/kg.

-Coffee’s gains were supported by a stronger Brazilian real and a weaker dollar index, which pulled the USD/BRL exchange rate down 1.3% from its highest level in nearly three years.
-The narrowing exchange rate differential could lead to lower coffee exports from Brazil due to a smaller currency differential advantage, fueling speculators’ expectations of higher prices.
+Coffee gains were supported by a stronger Brazilian Real and a weaker Dollar Index, which pulled the USD/BRL exchange rate down 1.3% from its highest level in nearly three years.
+The narrowing exchange rate differential could lead to lower coffee exports from Brazil due to the smaller currency differential advantage, fueling speculators’ expectations of higher prices.

 According to Somar Meteorologia, rainfall in Minas Gerais state, Brazil’s largest Arabica coffee growing region, was just 27.4 mm last week, 64% of the historical average.
-Coffee production in areas affected by prolonged dry spells could fall 20-30% below potential, despite recent rains boosting the main crop’s bloom, analysts at the Procafe Foundation said.
+Coffee production in areas affected by prolonged dry weather could fall 20-30% below potential, despite recent rains boosting the main crop’s flowering, analysts from the Procafe Foundation said.

 Ngoc Vy